Dr. Patricia Winter, President

 moved to Kansas City (Andrew's hometown) from New York City in 2010 to form Spinning Tree Theatre.
 Andrew and Michael received permission from the Jerome Robbins Foundation to reproduce the original West Side Story choreography for Spinning Tree’s 2015 production: the first all-local professional production of this show.

 Andrew (Managing Director) was assistant choreographer to Tony Award-winning choreographer Rob Ashford on the Broadway production of Curtains.
 He was Dance Captain/Swing on the Broadway tour of Mamma Mia! for more than 2,000 performances, maintaining the production under the supervision of the original creative team.
 He had the honor of being directed by Roman Polanski in the original Vienna production of Tanz der Vampire as Dance Soloist, was chosen and directed by Alvin Ailey at age 16 to dance Memoria and performed on the 2009 Tony Awards at Radio City Music Hall.
 A veteran of the national tour of the musical Chicago, Andrew also played Milan, Berlin, Vienna, Zurich and Frankfurt on the 40th Anniversary European Tour of West Side Story.
-Andrew is a 25-year member of Actors' Equity Association and a student in Wichita State University's Master of Arts in Arts Leadership and Management program.
+Andrew is a 26-year member of Actors' Equity Association and a student in Wichita State University's Master of Arts in Arts Leadership and Management program.